Lytrix/Teensy4-i2s-TDM/README.md

 Download this repo as a zip and add the zip file as a zip library in Arduino IDE via the menu.

+## Examples

+- Passthrough       : 4 in goes to 4 out via buffer
+- Basic processing  : Adds sine wave to input)
+- Recorder          : Record a 32-bit wav file to SD card

 ## Features

 * 2 channel i2s